chenyiyun573/GPUCostBenchmark/README.md

 ## Introduction
 The GPU Power Benchmark repository is a tool for assessing the power efficiency of GPUs.
 It is capable of providing performance and power consumption data under various AI workloads and GPU stress tests.

+This repo has not been completed yet as a comprehensive benchmark.(20230630) But all code can work now.
+The gpu hammer src kernels have not been verified or modified for benchmarking now.

 ## Prerequisites
 Ensure you have the following installed:
 - Python 3.x
-- NVIDIA CUDA Toolkit (if you wish to compile custom hardware workloads)
+- NVIDIA CUDA Toolkit (if you wish to compile custom hardware workloads) Recommend CUDA11.7, and there are some errors to install python packages using old cuda toolkit.

 ## Getting Started
 Follow these steps to get the GPU Power Benchmark tool up and running on your system.